 Rugby Runners endeavours to offer a running environment that is all-inclusive.
 Using this model there is a great flow of information between the training groups.
 On the organised training nights there are different groups to cater for a range of pace and goal objectives.

 In general the training session will involve three periods: warm-up, quality training and cool-down with runners following training schedules issued by the coaches.

 The main formats for the quality training are intervals, hill repetitions, tempo runs and progression runs.
 As far as is possible these sessions are planned to enable runners of different paces to remain close.
 For intervals, which are invariably time based, these are either performed on an out-and-back section or a small circuit.
 For an out-and-back the rest period is taken at the point the runner reached after the interval so that on the return leg, all runners end up back at the starting point.
 For circuits the rest period between intervals is used to reform the group.
 Hill repetitions are conducted in a similar fashion.

 For tempo runs and progression runs there is normally a choice of loops so that all members of the group run to a common point in a similar time to run the cool-down period together.

 Generally for all of these sessions there are pockets of runners of similar abilities within the main group, which provides extra motivation.

-The club prides itself on the club atmosphere and as a result many members train together outside of the structured sessions.
+Rugby Runners prides itself on the club atmosphere and as a result many members train together outside of the structured sessions.
 There are normally members running a variety of distances and terrains that may be aimed more specifically at certain race goals such as trail races, marathon long runs, ultra distance training runs.
-Typically these are organized on an ad-hoc (although regular) basis and are a real benefit of club membership.
+Typically these are organised on an ad-hoc (although regular) basis and are a real benefit of club membership.